Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Functional regressions and density deconvolution

 \subsection{Functional regressions}

 In the functional linear regression, the real dependent variable $Y$ is explained by the continuous-time stochastic process $Z(t),t\in[0,1]^p$.
-The distinctive feature of this class of models is that it allows to handle high-dimensional data without relying on the \textit{sparsity} assumption, which may be restrictive in this setting.
-There is vast literature on estimation and testing for the functional regression models in statistics, see \cite{hall2007methodology}, \cite{fan2015functional}, \cite{comte2012adaptive}, \cite{cardot2003testing}, and some growing literature in econometrics, see \cite{florens2015instrumental}, \cite{carrasco2015}, \cite{babii2016b}.
-However all these paper focus on the estimation in the $L_2$ norm and to the best of my knowledge, there are no currently available uniform inferential methods for functional regression models.
+The distinctive feature of this class of models is that it allows handling high-dimensional data without relying on the \textit{sparsity} assumption, which may be restrictive in this setting.
+There is vast literature on functional regression models in statistics, see \cite{cardot2003testing}, \cite{hall2007methodology}, and references therein.
+There is also some growing literature in econometrics, see \cite{florens2015instrumental}, \cite{benatia2017functional}, and \cite{babii2016b}.
+However, all these papers focus on the estimation in the $L_2$ norm and to the best of my knowledge, there are no currently available uniform inferential methods for functional regression models.